phiresky/masters-thesis/manuscript.md

 added with a probability of each state leading to a specific observation.
 The policy now depends on the observation and the action instead of the state and the action.
-An observation does not necessarily include all the information from the corresponding state.
+An observation does not necessarily include all the information from the corresponding state, which leads to naming "partially observable".

-To successfully solve a reinforcement learning task, we need to find a policy that has a high expected reward — we want to find the _optimal policy function_ that has the highest value function on the initial states of our environment.
+To successfully solve a reinforcement learning task, we need to find a policy that has a high expected reward — we want to find the _optimal policy function_ that has the highest _value_ on the initial states of our environment.
 Since finding the optimal policy directly is impossible for even slightly complicated tasks, we instead use optimization techniques.

 ## Actor-critic training methods